 - What do you think the most enjoyable part of being a parent would be?
 Do you think your parents would agree with your answer?

 - Talk about some ways that you could make your own diet healthier.

-- Think about one small business and one large corporation, and write about the differences and similarities between them.
+- Think about one small business and one large corporation and write about their differences and similarities.

 - Write about the responsibilities that a store manager might have.

-- Write about why it is important to take care of and preserve our environment around us.
+- Write about why it is important to take care of and preserve the environment around us.

 - Write about the steps that you, personally, can take to preserve the environment.